redkite-labs/redkitecms-docs/book/change-theme.rst

 Introduction
 ------------

-An AlphaLemon CMS theme is made by templates, a set of twig files which contain a special twig function deputated to render the content on the page.
+An RedKite CMS theme is made by templates, a set of twig files which contain a special twig function delegated to render the content on the page.

-Each template is made by slots, a placeholder where one or more blocks are placed.
+Each template is made by slots, a place-holder where one or more blocks are placed.
 A block represent the content displayed on the page.

-AlphaLemon CMS parses all the website's pages and changes the templates as requested, then backs up all the blocks' contents and for each page and adds the default contents from new templates.
+RedKite CMS parses all the website's pages and changes the templates as requested, then backs up all the blocks' contents and for each page and adds the default contents from new templates.